 Shopping for a mortgage loan?
-We will be glad to help!
+We will be glad to assist you!
 Call us at 214-300-8756.
-Ready to begin?
+Ready to get started?
 Apply Now.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+Many other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company misses them.

-F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about title insurance and many others.
+F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can walk you through the pitfalls of getting a mortgage.
 Give us a call: 214-300-8756.